checkr/oauth-docs/README.md

 See the [Checkr Webhooks API](https://github.com/checkr/oauth-docs/blob/master/checkr_webhooks_api.md) for a complete guide.

 ### 4.2 Packages
 You may want to have a dynamic way of creating and listing a report's package on a per-account basis.
 To add packages, you will need to manage `Package`s of every end user's authorized account by making requests to our Packages API using the end user's `access_token`.
 If you are using a test `client_id` and test `client_secret`, we will automatically create test default packages for an end user's account.
 The default packages are `tasker_standard`, `tasker_pro`, `driver_standard`, and `driver_pro`.
-See more details about the package types [here](https://docs.checkr.com/#report).
+See more details about the package types [here](https://docs.checkr.com/#getting-started) under `Create a Report`.

 See the [Checkr Packages API](https://github.com/checkr/oauth-docs/blob/master/checkr_packages_api.md) for a complete guide.